alfienguyen22/laughing-guacamole/README.md

 # laughing-guacamole
-A repository for my Python solutions to Kattis
+A repository for my Python solutions to Kattis problems.